The transition to instability for stable shear flows in inviscid fluids: Proofs

 \section{Proofs}

 This section is devoted to proving both Theorems~\ref{linear} and \ref{nonlinear}.
-It consists of two folds.
-The first part is composed of a sequence of proof, each corresponds to the regime when $m<m_*, m=m_*,$ and $m>m_*$.
+It consists of two parts.
+The first portion is composed of a sequence of proof, each corresponds to the regime when $m<m_*, m=m_*,$ and $m>m_*$.
 Following that would be the proof of Theorem~\ref{nonlinear}.

 Let us now establish a simple yet crucial fact for our proofs.
 Recall in \eqref{expression of m}, we know that for a given $\lambda$, one can find $m$ such that $\lambda$ is the corresponding minimal eigenvalue of $\mathcal{H}_{m,0}$.
 Let $\lambda_{m_0,0}=-1$ be the minimal eigenvalue of $\mathcal{H}_{m_0,0}$ (in other words for $m=m_0$).
 We shall use this fact as a building block in our arguments.